-The \tweak command
+The \tweak and \offset commands

-The final tweaking command which is available is \tweak.
-This should be used when several objects occur at the same musical moment, but you only want to change the properties of selected ones, such as a single note within a chord.
+The final tweaking commands of LilyPond are \tweak and \offset.
+They should be used when several objects occur at the same musical moment, but you only want to change the properties of selected ones, such as a single note within a chord.
 Using \override would affect all the notes within a chord, whereas \tweak affects just the following item in the input stream.